mlc-ai/Web-LLM-Assistant/README.md

-# Chrome LLM
+# MLC Assistant
-Chat with your documents and improve your writing using large-language models on a Chrome browser.
+Chat with your documents and improve your writing using large-language models in your browser.